leticiaseixas/wai-list-of-courses/content/submit-an-offer.md

   <div class="field">
     <label><input type="checkbox" required> The information I provided is correct according to the best of my knowledge.</label>
-    <label><input type="checkbox" required> I give permission for my information to be published in the W3C's course list.</label>
+    <label><input type="checkbox" required> I give permission for my information to be published in the W3C's list of courses.</label>
   </div>
   <p>When you submit the form, we will review your offer and add it to the list.
 This should take 1-4 weeks.</p>
   <div class="field">